36 Fun Things Do in Savannah, GA

 Savannah has many fantastic eateries, and a great way to see the best spots is by going on a Savannah food tour.
 You'll get to taste a range of dishes and snacks, including classic Southern dishes and sides, such as shrimp and grits, fried chicken, and fried green tomatoes.
 As you walk between eateries with your guide, you'll also get to see landmarks and learn more about the city's history.

-🏨 Places to stay near 14 Barnard St
+🏨 Stay nearby 14 Barnard St

 Hear spooky tales on a Savannah ghost tour